zesk/zesk/docs/globals.md

 		)
 	)

-# Locked globals

-Certain globals in ZESK are "locked" and can not be overwritten by `zesk::set()`.
-The list of locked globals is:

-- `ZESK_APPLICATION_ROOT`
-- `ZESK_ROOT`

-Obviously, you can overwrite these by accessing the `$_ZESK` global, so we discourage that practice.

 # zesk\Settings

 `zesk\Settings` is an object which enables loading of Zesk globals from the database, and supports loading and saving those globals.